Malawi: First polio outbreak since Africa declared polio-free | DW | 18.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The first case of wild polio to be reported in Africa in five years has been confirmed in Malawi.
-Africa was declared polio-free in August 2020.
+Africa had been declared polio-free in August 2020.

 Malawi has reported an outbreak of wild polio two and a half years after Africa was declared free of the virus, the World Health Organization (WHO) said on Thursday.

-Health authorities in Malawi detected one case of type 1 wild poliovirus in a young child in the capital Lilongwe.
+Health authorities in the southeast African country detected one case of type 1 wild poliovirus in a young child in the capital Lilongwe.

 Laboratory analysis linked the strain to one that has been reported in Sindh Province in Pakistan, where polio remains endemic, the WHO said.
 Afghanistan is the only other country with endemic polio.